MRU raises awareness with red dress displays

 Supporting Indigenous women entrepreneurs

 MRU is also proud to support the Gifting Circle Bursary for Indigenous Women in Entrepreneurship.
-The Bursary will be awarded to a full-time female Indigenous student enrolled in the 2nd, 3rd, or 4th year of any Bissett School of Business program in the upcoming fall semester at Mount Royal University and has completed one or more courses in Entrepreneurship and Innovation.
+The Bursary is awarded to a full-time female Indigenous student enrolled in the second, third or fourth year of any Bissett School of Business program at Mount Royal University and who has completed one or more courses in entrepreneurship and innovation.

 The bursary was started by Shannon Pestun, a proud Métis woman, advocate, entrepreneur, MRU alumna and member of the MRU Board of Governors, who is passionate about creating more opportunities for Indigenous women entrepreneurs.